passcod/omelette/README.md

  - `omelette-cleanup` parses the database for `#cleanup` requests and figures out which tweets and threads to request deletion for.

+ - `omelette-import-twitter-archive` imports tweets from a Twitter Archive file, either directly from the zip or from the extracted `tweets.csv`, then returns to the Twitter API to fill in the details (the archive data is very sparse).

 You can bolt on additional behaviour simply by running a script or tool of your own that reads statuses from and writes deletion requests to the database.